JeremiahKaren/35percent.github.io/_posts/2016-09-18-aylesbury-compulsory-purchase-order-rejected.md

 ## The future must change

 While the Secretary of State accepted that the regeneration scheme was viable, Southwark's development partner, Notting Hill Housing Trust (NHHT) plainly had concerns about the costs even before the CPO decision was issued and has made a whole series of financial demands, which are to be agreed at a [Cabinet meeting](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=5373&Ver=4) this coming Tuesday.
 NHHT is said in the [Cabinet report](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) to need more payments from Southwark because of the delay in the CPO decision.
-However, this report recommending the payments was drafted before the Secretary of State's CPO decision, so the possibility of NHHT coming back for more is real.
+However, the Cabinet report was drafted before the Secretary of State's CPO decision, so the possibility of NHHT coming back for more is real.
 In the meantime, the payments NHHT is demanding include;

  * £16.8m demolition costs for the First Development Site
  * £0.8m for the demolition of Plot 18